grafana/grafana/docs/sources/alerting/fundamentals/_index.md

 Contact points determine where notifications are sent.
 For example, you might have a contact point that sends notifications to an email address, to Slack, to an incident management system (IRM) such as Grafana OnCall or Pagerduty, or to a webhook.

 The notifications that are sent from contact points can be customized using notification templates.
 You can use notification templates to change the title, message, and structure of the notification.
-Notification templates are not tied to specific contact points, and can be shared between as many contact points as you like.
+Notification templates are not specific to individual integrations or contact points.

 ### Notification policies